-It's taken about a year to clean up Humacao after Hurricane Maria and we have been planning an urban art outdoor gallery and festival to bring attention to the town, promote tourism and instill some community pride.
+It's taken over a year to clean up Humacao after Hurricane Maria and we produced an urban art outdoor gallery and festival to bring attention to the town, promote tourism and instill some community pride.

-Humacao is very centralized, has a lot of great walls and by November 2018, will have over 30 murals painted throughout the town.
-On November 11th, we are having a festival to celebrate as well.
-The project has a "peace" theme.
-The "mascot" of the town is the owl.
+Humacao is very centralized, has a lot of great walls and Elegel & Coqui produced over 30 great murals painted throughout the town to jump start the transformation.
+On November 11th 2019, the Municipality and Altrusa group had a festival to celebrate as well.

 Using urban art to transform the street and drive business to the Calle Loiza.